-Ms. Oyfalosh holds a Master's degree in Public Finances, as well as being a certified consultant in Financial Management and certified consultant in European programs.
+Ms. Oyfalosh holds Master's degree in Public Finances, as well as is certified consultant in Financial Management and certified consultant in European programs.

 In the Bank she is responsible for the Corporate Banking Department and the SME Lending Department.